KyrVorga/KyrVorga/README.md

 ---

-### <div align="center">My name is Rhylei Tremlett, I am studying a Bachelor of Information Technology.</div>
+### <div align="center">My name is Rhylei Tremlett.
+I am studying for a Bachelor of Information Technology.</div>

--   🖥️ I am currently interning at Nimbus Software LTD.
+-   🖥️ I am studying to become a software/web/game developer.

--   🎓 I am focusing on mastering Node.js, Express.js and MongoDB.
+-   🎓 I am focusing on a wide variety of tools.
+Examples include Python, Javascript, Postman, Django, Angular, Git, and more.

 -   🏅 I have been programming in JavaScript and Python since 2017.

--   🪐 I am a minimalist and an efficiency orientated person.
+-   🪐 I am a minimalist and an efficiency-orientated person.

 <br/>